Wiblz/Fun-Invoice-Manager/docs/README.md

 Considering that additional file processing is expected (extracting metadata, raw text, perhaps extracting some data with OCR or LLM), there's no avoiding uploading the file to our backend.
 I am still using self-hosted minio server for file storage, and a minio client for file uploads.
 This makes it easy to switch to an actual S3 in production if needed.

+## Content-Type
+Turns out, MinIO (as well as S3) will serve the stored files with the same content-type as the one provided during the upload. `application/octet-stream` is used by default, which prevents PDFs from being embedded in the browser.
+This can be fixed by explicitly setting the content-type to `application/pdf` during the upload.

 # Preventing duplicate uploads
 There is a possible shortcut for checking if a file being uploaded is a duplicate.
 The hash of the file can be calculated and checked against the database.
 If the hash is already present in the database, the file is a duplicate and can be discarded.